-- Re-fit the rim halves back into the tyre. - Pump up the tyre a little. - Insert the cylinder head screws in the rim and tighten to 10 Nm.
-Make sure the inner tube does not get pinched between the rims halves! - Check to make sure that the tyre is squarely in place on the rim. - Pump up the tyre to the recommended tyre pressure. - Check to make sure that the tyre is still squarely and snugly in place on the rim. - Screw the valve cap back on. - Refit the wheel. - Refit the Torx screw using threadlock and tighten to 30 Nm.
+- Insert the wheel rim halves from outside into the tyre. - Pump a little air into the inner tube. - Insert the cylinder head screws in the rim and tighten to 10 Nm.
+Make sure the inner tube does not get pinched between the rims halves! - Ensure that the tyre outer is seated correctly. - Pump the tyre up to the prescribed pressure. - Check that the tyre is seated correctly once again. - Screw the valve cap back on. - Refit the wheel.

-13 Transport
+12 Transport